Skip to main content

 Call to Action: Co-designing and Enhancing Pharmacology for Nurses

-Facilitators: Pranjal Saloni
+Facilitator: Pranjal Saloni

 This Open Education Week, we’re inviting Health Sciences faculty to join us in reviewing, modifying, or adapting our Pharmacology for Nurses Open Educational Resource (OER).
 This resource was developed specifically for nursing graduate students preparing for the NCLEX, providing evidence-based content, clear explanations, and practical examples to support safe and effective medication management.
 By participating, you’ll help ensure it remains current, inclusive, and student-centered.